What Is a Micro ATM? Cash Withdrawal Made Easy

 Confirmation:

-customer and the bank receive a confirmation of the transaction.
+Both the customer and the bank receive a confirmation of

 Benefits of Using a Micro ATM for Cash Withdrawal